danieldg/rwaybar/doc/config.md

 `regex` | No | -- | The regular expression ([syntax](https://docs.rs/regex/#syntax) details)
 `replace` | No\* | -- | A replacement string for all matches of the regular expression.  `$1`, `${1}`, or `$name` refer to capture groups.

-This block's value either the replaced string when called with a blank key or the group identified by the key.
+This block's value is either the replaced string (when called with a blank key) or the group identified by the key.

 ## read-file